Integralist/integralist.co.uk/content/page/resume.md

 ### 2022

+- **What**: Implemented a new code-generated Go API client with the help of [openapi-generator.tech](https://openapi-generator.tech).
+  **Why**: Part of a larger initiative to use the OpenAPI specification to code-generate multiple language API clients.
+  **Impact**: We have a lot of customers interested in Go who are able to more easily interact with our platform now.

 - **What**: Implemented a solution to reduce API calls in the Fastly Terraform provider ([PR](https://github.com/fastly/terraform-provider-fastly/pull/593)).
   **Why**: The provider was making unnecessary API calls that was causing problems for multiple scenarios.
   **Impact**: I reduced the time for a 'plan' (and the time it takes to run the integration tests) by ~70%!
 This improves the quality of life for our customers, while also helping to protect the Fastly API, and finally benefits the developers working on the provider.